Implementing WAV Audio in .NET Applications

 MediaBlock encoderBlock = settings.CreateBlock();

-Getting Supported Parameters
+# Retrieving Supported Parameters

-// Get list of supported formats
+// Get list of supported audio formats

 IEnumerable<string> formats = WAVEncoderSettings.GetFormatList();

-// Get supported sample rates
+// Get available sample rates

 var settings = new WAVEncoderSettings();